Manurewa homicide: Police identify two children found inside suitcases

-Warning: Graphic content.
+Warning: Graphic content

 The two children whose remains were found inside suitcases unwittingly bought as part of an auction for abandoned goods in an Auckland storage unit have been identified.

-Due to a supression order, the children cannot be named.
+Due to a suppression order, the children cannot be named.

-The remains of the two primary school-aged were uncovered at a Manurewa property on August 11.
+The remains of the two primary school-aged children were uncovered at a Manurewa property on August 11.

 Detective Inspector Tofilau Faamanuia Vaaelua previously said initial post-mortem examinations revealed the children were between 5 and 10 years old.